ck4adventure/recipe_app_nextjs/FEATURES.md

 ## Upcoming Features
+#### Note
+Due to wanting to publish this project without auth, removing all db interaction and leaving this as more of a static site with cool react features.
+Recipes are easily managed as json/yaml files.
+Later on I will add auth and bring back direct updates.

 ### Directions have checkmark boxes to keep your place
 As a baker, longer recipes often leave me scanning the same paragraphs over and over to find my place.
 I want a checkbox to the left of each numbered step that when I check it, it grays out the step so I can know to ignore it.
 The text for a checked step should be grayed out significantly, but still be readable if I need to confirm my work.